ayushkr12/prompts.md/README.md

 "Give me a detailed, structured, and step-by-step explanation on [TOPIC].
 Break it down into clear parts with numbered sections and sub-sections.
 Use bullet points where needed.
 Provide relevant code examples and explanations for each step.
 Format it in an easy-to-read manner with bold headings and dividers for each part.
 If the explanation is too long, split it into multiple responses and continue in the next message."

+Any Mathemtical equations is to be written in code quotes (e.g., `1^2 = 1`) for better compatibility with Notion or Markdown.